TycheSoftwares/woocommerce-delivery-notes/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-print-invoice-delivery-note/print-invoice-usage-trackings/).

 == Changelog ==

+= 6.0.0 - 27/01/2026 =
+* Fix - Fatal error on the template settings page caused by an invalid string offset type.
+* Fix - Fatal error triggered by an undefined method call when all orders are archived on the site.
+* Fix - Added the wcdn_custom_print_url filter for print action buttons on the order edit page.
+* Fix - Fixed a security vulnerability that allowed guest users to access invoices without a valid token.
+* Fix - Resolved all PHPCS warnings and aligned the code with WordPress Coding Standards to enhance quality and maintainability.

 = 5.9.0 - 23/12/2025 =
 * Fix - Address lines in the invoice displayed incorrectly in RTL mode.